Food Safety 2020: preparing your business for change

 Reg Smith, agriculture director Faccenda, and chairman of British Poultry Council’s Antibiotic Stewardship Scheme

-11:10 Changing production methods, new science and social media: what impact will they have on food safety?
+11:10 Food manufacturing of the Future: what impact will it have on food safety?

 11:30 What role for smart packaging in reducing the incidence of food poisoning in the home?